Welcome to today's edition of the Rush 24-7 podcast.

 And yet everybody thinks he's out there doing what he's doing to try to help the Democrats.

-This from Bloomberg, China.
+This is from Bloomberg, China.

-Total Chicom investment in U.S. debt declined 2.8% to $843.7 billion, the least in a year.
+Total ChiCom investment in U.S. debt declined 2.8% to $843.7 billion, the least in a year.

-The ChICOMs are our largest creditor.
+The ChiComs are our largest creditor.

 They're cutting back after scrapping its currency peg in June, giving it less reason to buy dollars and invest them in treasuries.

-The ChICOMs are also turning more bullish on Europe and Japan buying the bonds of both of those nations.
+The ChiComs are also turning more bullish on Europe and Japan, buying the bonds of both of those nations.

-Have we any are we buying up ChICOM debt?
+Are we buying up ChiCom debt?

 Do they have any debt?